mostjs/core/docs/api.rst

   disposeAll :: [Disposable] -> Disposable

-Combine an array of :ref:`Disposable`s into a single Disposable which will dispose of all the Disposables in the array.
+Combine an array of :ref:`Disposable`s into a single :ref:`Disposable` which will dispose of all the :ref:`Disposable`s in the array.

 .. _Disposing Disposables: